tshr-d-dragon/Human_Body_Segmentation/README.md

 1. config.ini is the configuration file used to specify the parameters such as model_selection, prediction_type, input_file_path, BG_mode, and save_path.
 2. predict.py file contains code for prediction.
 3. utils.py file contains all helper functions for changing the background.
-4. smooth_borders.py contains code for the smoothening of boundaries of the predicted segmentation mask.
-5. Underwater.mp4 and bg.jpg are used for background.
+4. Underwater.mp4 and bg.jpg are used for background.
-6. train folder training jupyter notebook for Unet and DeepLabV3p.
+5. train folder training jupyter notebook for Unet and DeepLabV3p.
-7. Models folder contains .py files for Unet and DeepLabV3p along with their weights (.h5 file).
+6. Models folder contains .py files for Unet and DeepLabV3p along with their weights (.h5 file).
-8. predictions folder contains prediction of both models on random online images as well as videos taken live from Webcam.
+7. predictions folder contains prediction of both models on random online images as well as videos taken live from Webcam.
-9. requirement.txt file contains all the required dependencies.
+8. requirement.txt file contains all the required dependencies.

 ## To run the prject, follow below steps
 1. Ensure that you are in the project home directory